vpidev/database-migrations-guide/LocalDevelopment.md

     2. Double click the `.bat` file to run RoundhousE.

 - Configure `.bat` files to start from within Visual Studio (one time configuration).
-    1. Right Click the `LOCAL.DBDeployment.bat` file and select `Open With...`
-    2. In the `Open With` dialog hit the `Add..` button.
-    3. In the `Add Program` dialog set these values:
-        - Program: `explorer.exe`
-        - Friendly name: `Windows Explorer`
-    4. Hit `OK` button.
-    5. Make sure `Windows Explorer` is selected and hit `Set as Default` button.
-    6. Hit the `OK` button.
-    7. Now in the future if you want to run a migration you can just double click the `.bat` file from within Visual Studio's Solution Explorer to run it.

-- Configure `.bat` files to start in PowerShell from within Visual Studio (one time configuration).
     1. Open a PowerShell console
     2. Type `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` and hit enter.
-    3. Go back to Visual Studio and follow the steps for #2 from above replacing the program with `PowerShell.exe`
+    3. Go back to Visual Studio and Right Click the `LOCAL.DBDeployment.bat` file and select `Open With...`
+    4. In the `Open With` dialog hit the `Add..` button.
+    5. In the `Add Program` dialog set these values:
+        - Program: `PowerShell.exe`
+        - Friendly name: `PowerShell`
+    6. Hit `OK` button.
+    7. Make sure `PowerShell` is selected and hit `Set as Default` button.
+    8. Hit the `OK` button.
+    9. Now in the future if you want to run a migration you can just double click the `.bat` file from within Visual Studio's Solution Explorer to run it.

+- Configure `.bat` files to start in PowerShell from within Visual Studio (one time configuration).

 Now that RoundhousE has run against our local without error we can commit the migration to the repository and push our changes to Kiln.
 Our commit message will look like: